 The circulating juvenile Collection is housed as a discrete collection.
 The arrangement of the nonfiction collection is by Dewey Decimal Classification while the fiction and picture books are arranged alphabetically by author.
 The collection organization mirrors most school and public libraries.

 While this collection is used by parents and young people in the University community as a substitute for public or school libraries, it is not intended for such use and is not maintained to fulfill that function.

 Juvenile (K-12) Textbook Collection

 The purpose of the Juvenile (K-12) Textbook Collection is to provide materials in support of courses taught in the College of Education and Health and Human Development and in other parts of the University with Teacher Education foci.
-A collection representative of the textbooks used in the Gallatin County area public schools will be maintained.
 The circulating juvenile (K-12) Textbook Collection is housed as a discrete collection.